Ak1714/BrokerPerformance/docs/Prediction.md

 Although both methods performed well during evaluation, the K-means clustering approach appeared to perform slightly better and provided better results.
 The PCA scores and average silhouette coefficients obtained from this method presented better assignment of clusters overall.

-<br>With regards to Gross Written Premium Prediction, task 2: In comparison to the classification tree and logistic regression, the random forest method, appeared to perform better in the ROC curves.
+<br><span style="font-family: Times New Roman; font-size: 1em;">With regards to Gross Written Premium Prediction, task 2: In comparison to the classification tree and logistic regression, the random forest method, appeared to perform better in the ROC curves.
 The accuracy rate was 94.69% and misclassification rate 5.32%.
 This method also provided the highest area under the curve (AUC) = 99%, and high rates for specificity (95%) and sensitivity (94%).
 While this method seems to be the highest performer, we considered that the results were unrealistic or “too good to be true” and high performance could be attributed to data leakage or noise.